alberttrann/aioconquer/WEEK1.md

 | ![Object on Green Screen](Object.png) | ![Binary Mask Example](Object_Binary_Mask.png) | ![New Background](NewBackground.jpg) | ![Composite Image](Composite_Image.png) |
 |      (Original Foreground)      |   (The Stencil)   |          (Our New World)           |  (The Magic Outcome!)   |

-*(Note: The "Binary Mask Example" and "Composite Image" above are illustrative images generated to represent the visual output of the code, as direct image generation is not available in this environment.)*

 ---